spader-ai/spader-ai-hands-on/ds-aha-moment-tutorial/install-libs.md

 uv pip install flash-attn --no-build-isolation
 ```

- Instead, we can use the precompiled wheel file flash_attn-2.7.4.post1+cu12torch2.2cxx11abiFALSE-cp310-cp310-linux_x86_64.whl from [Github](https://github.com/Dao-AILab/flash-attention/releases) which contains key info as follows.
-Download corresponding file for your environment.
+ Instead, we can use the precompiled wheel file `flash_attn-2.7.4.post1+cu12torch2.2cxx11abiFALSE-cp310-cp310-linux_x86_64.whl` from [Github](https://github.com/Dao-AILab/flash-attention/releases) which contains key info as follows.
+Download the corresponding file for your environment.

  ```text
        cu12：CUDA 12.x